Serko: Partnerships

 Serko's main partnerships are with the Flight Centre Travel Group (FCTG) and Booking Holdings.
 Serko provides FCTG with a unique corporate online booking tool marketed as SAVI as part of the arrangement.
 In terms of Booking.com, a revenue sharing agreement is in place whereby Serko provides the underlying technology for Booking for Business, and Booking Holdings owns 4.7% of Serko and provides travel technology expertise.

-Today, Booking.com for business has over 500k companies registered across 180 countries and is supported in multiple languages.
+Today, Booking.com for business has over 1 million companies registered across 180 countries and is supported in multiple languages.
+2025 announcements for Serko's half year indicated growth of 40k new active customers.
+Serko works with some of the biggest brands in the world (by customer numbers).
+On average they can onboard around 1k new companies every business day.

 Serko produces white label storefront technology that powers the travel industry, it also produced the world's first marketplace that allows the supplier to connect their content into the storefront with or without the need for legacy GBD (Global distribution System) PNR's.
 Serko owns multiple key market patents.

 The founders of Serko have been referenced as the inventors of online corporate travel in May 1994 with their first product called CABS (Corporate Automated Booking System) the platform was used by Amadeus in the 1990's to prove prior art claims against previously filed patents.

 Serko's other main partnership is with Carlson Wagonlit Travel, enabling Serko to expand into the North American marketplace and enabling Carlson Wagonlit Travel to retain market share win the Australia and New Zealand markets.

 The company was also the first travel technology company to partner with Southwest Airlines and Qantas to provide their airfares on the newly developed NDC Exchange.